Manojhariharan/Toymodel/README.md

-Date: **2025-05-06**
+**Date:** 2025-05-07

-peat_v0 is the first version of a simple SOM decomposition model designed to simulate long-term carbon accumulation in peat soils.
+toymodel_v0 is the first version of a simple SOM decomposition model designed to simulate long-term carbon accumulation in peat soils.
 This version is deliberately minimal, developed to start the model framework with just the core components: **one layer, one SOM pool, one carbon input, and one decay (respiration) output**.

 ---